franciscotobar/devportal/guides/rif-relay/integrate.md

 ### RIF Relay SDK

 To simplify the integration process a SDK was developed, the SDK is a library that needs to be used from a dApp that will provide us a way to sign transactions.

-The SDK job is to provide a simple access to the general functions from the RIF Relay system.
-Below are the steps to create an instance of the sdk:
+The SDK's job is to provide a simple access to the general functions from the RIF Relay system.
+To create an instance of the SDK, follow the steps below:

 ```typescript
   import {